FredPedrosa/dissertation_data_analyses/README.md

-# Thesis Analysis: Judge Ratings and Internal Structure Validity (`thesis_analyzes.Rmd`)
+# Dissertation Analysis: Judge Ratings and Internal Structure Validity (`dissertation_analyzes.Rmd`)

 ## Overview

-This repository contains the R Markdown script (`thesis_analyzes.Rmd`) used for conducting key statistical analyses for the Assessment Scale for Group Music Therapy in Substance Use Disorders (MTDQ) thesis.
+This repository contains the R Markdown script (`dissertation_analyzes.Rmd`) used for conducting key statistical analyses for the Assessment Scale for Group Music Therapy in Substance Use Disorders (MTDQ) dissertation.
 The script performs two main sets of analyses:

 1.  **Content Validation Analysis:** Summarizes and analyzes ratings provided by expert judges on the items of the [Brief Instrument Description, e.g., assessment scale].
 2.  **Internal Structure Validity Analysis:** Investigates the factor structure of the instrument using participant data via Confirmatory Factor Analysis (CFA).

 ## File Structure

-*   **`thesis_analyzes.Rmd`:** The main R Markdown file containing all the code and explanations for the analyses.
+*   **`dissertation_analyzes.Rmd`:** The main R Markdown file containing all the code and explanations for the analyses.
 *   **`comp_reliability.R` (Potentially Required):** A custom R script likely containing functions to calculate specific reliability metrics (e.g., Composite Reliability).
-This script needs to be present in the same directory as `thesis_analyzes.Rmd` or sourced using the correct path within the Rmd file.
+This script needs to be present in the same directory as `dissertation_analyzes.Rmd` or sourced using the correct path within the Rmd file.

 ## Prerequisites

-To run the `thesis_analyzes.Rmd` script successfully, you need the following:
+To run the `dissertation_analyzes.Rmd` script successfully, you need the following:

 1.  **R:** A recent version of R installed.
 2.  **RStudio (Recommended):** An IDE like RStudio makes working with R Markdown files easier.